apollographql/apollo-client/.api-reports/api-report-react.md

     awaitRefetchQueries?: boolean;
     // (undocumented)
     context?: TContext;
-    // Warning: (ae-forgotten-export) The symbol "ErrorPolicy" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     errorPolicy?: ErrorPolicy;
     // Warning: (ae-forgotten-export) The symbol "OnQueryUpdated" needs to be exported by the entry point index.d.ts